Passionate About Training

 I believe a postdoctoral position is for training: I do not think of it as a ‘job’.

 A postdoc’s time in my laboratory is transitional.
 We work together to ensure that they are individually as successful as possible at attaining their objectives.
-I see myself as a coach, whose role is to help with strategy, coordinate laboratory efforts, push my trainees to their optimal performance levels and to help keep them focussed on their objectives.
+I see myself as a coach, whose role is to help with strategy, coordinate laboratory efforts, push my trainees to their optimal performance levels and to help keep them focused on their objectives.

 Importantly, the average training period for postdocs in my lab is 3 years (range 1-5 years; see details in lab alumni) This is short relative to the norm, because I work to ensure that the time spent is limited to that which is absolutely necessary for each individual to successfully transition to the next stage of their career.

-For some fellows interested in careers in Biotech/Pharm, or in alternate careers such as teaching, this means a relatively short and focussed training period.
+For some fellows interested in careers in Biotech/Pharm, or in alternate careers such as teaching, this means a relatively short and focused training period.
 For others aiming at an academic career, extra time may be required for them to develop their own projects, tangential to my own interests, to obtain preliminary data necessary to very quickly be competitive for independent funding and to learn to prioritize and plan programs rather than just projects.

 Attesting to this approach, several of my fellows, including each of my last six academically-bound graduates, have received independent Senior Fellowships (from Army Breast Cancer, Leukemia and Lymphoma Society, Muscular Dystrophy Association) that have allowed them to develop nascent programs to take with them as they started their own labs.